 It is possible to push start a manual transmission diesel car but not an automatic diesel car.
-Diesels engines are as you know generally more difficult to start than a gas engine.
-Diesels require heat to ignite the diesel fuel and so employ glow plugs to help the start procedure.
+Diesel engines areas you know are generally more difficult to start than gas engines.
+Diesel requires heat to ignite the diesel fuel and so employ glow plugs to help the start procedure.

-That said, modern diesels are very well designed and create enough heat to ignite the diesel by compression heat alone.
-Modern engines will only employ the glow plugs (aka heat plugs) if ambient temperatures are low.
+That said, modern diesel is very well designed and creates enough heat to ignite the diesel by compression heat alone.
+Modern engines will only employ glow plugs (aka heat plugs) if ambient temperatures are low.

 How To Push Start A Car Automatic

-Instead, in an auto transmissions an impeller attached to the engine turns the wheels by forcefully throwing fluid at a turbine, which is connected to the wheels through the transmission.
+Instead, in auto transmissions, an impeller attached to the engine turns the wheels by forcefully throwing fluid at a turbine, which is connected to the wheels through the transmission.

 The only way to start an automatic car is with a good battery and starter motor.
-This guide shows you how to by pass your ignition system and power the starter direct. – “Jump start a car with bad starter”.
+This guide shows you how to bypass your ignition system and power the starter directly. – “Jump start a car with bad starter”.

 Can You Push An Automatic Car If Broken Down?